 |0.5L of draught beer||£3.23||£3.63|

-Just note, the average rent in Tokyo does not fall close within this average; a one-bedroom apartment is a whopping £1,550.
+Just note, the average rent in Tokyo does not fall close to this average; a one-bedroom apartment is a whopping £1,550.

 If you’re still at a loose end, we recommend this article from an insider expert on finding work in Japan.

 Chotto matte kudasai (please wait)!
-Before you leave, we like to always recommend people read a little more, you can never be too prepared.
+Before you jump into planning a removal to Japan, we like to always recommend people read a little more, you can never be too prepared.
 So, you will find some useful articles linked below.
 Otherwise, sayonara!